 Cooper and Carrie have lived in the Colorado mountains for a decade.
 It’s little wonder that they both are outdoor educators, happily combining a passion for the planet and the outdoors, with their skills as teachers.
 In 2005, the year that gDiapers was founded, Cooper actually referenced gDiapers during a unit he was teaching on sustainable practices.
 Cooper said “Despite not knowing much of the story behind them, it was a great example of a company with a social conscience for the students.”

 Six years later, Carrie and Cooper welcomed in their daughter, Hattie. gDiapers quickly became a part of the baby gear discussion.
-A big selling point was that the wet-only disposable inserts could be composted* in their backyard, and since they had just begun to experiment with home composting, having a homegrown disposal option was a no-brainer.
+A big selling point was that the gDiapers disposable inserts could be composted (wet ones only) in their backyard, and since they had just begun to experiment with home composting, having a homegrown disposal option was a no-brainer.